pierre-weiss/MAEC/README.txt

 To start, open matlab and type
 >> compile_all
 this will compile all mex files on your system.
-By default, only the linux64 architecture should be working.

 Then, various demos are available
 >> demo_first